- Search The Registry

 - My Account

 Eartha White was born on this date in 1876.
 She was a Black vocalist, educator, administrator, and humanitarian.

 Returning to Florida in 1896, she graduated from Florida Baptist Academy and taught for 16 years in Bayard, FL, and at Stanton School in Jacksonville.
 In the 1920s, White turned her attention to politics, working with the Republican Party to form the Colored Citizens Protective League in Jacksonville.
 In 1941, she and A. Philip Randolph protested job discrimination, and she became an influential force in Jacksonville’s social welfare.
-White also focused on prison inmates and the establishment of an orphanage for Black children.
+White also focused on prison inmates and establishing an orphanage for Black children.

 She created a home for unwed mothers, a nursery for children of working mothers, a tuberculosis rest home, and, in 1902, a nursing home for elderly Blacks.
 She organized the Boys' Improvement Club in 1904 and the Clara White Mission for the Indigent in 1928.
 A major achievement and fulfillment of a lifelong dream was the dedication of the Eartha M. M. White Nursing Home in 1967 to replace the Mercy Hospital for the Aged.
-In 1970, at the age of 94, she received national recognition by being named the recipient of the 1970 Lane Bryant Award for Volunteer Service.
+In 1970, at 94, she received national recognition by being named the recipient of the 1970 Lane Bryant Award for Volunteer Service.

 1971 White was appointed to the President's National Center for Voluntary Action.
 Eartha White died of heart failure at age 97 on January 18, 1974.